richen604/hydenix/template/docs/options.md

 ## module documentation

-going to let you in on a secret: the nix options system *is* the documentation.
+going to let you in on a secret: the nix options system *is* the documentation.\

-let's walk through an example. say you want to find info about `hydenix.hm.hyprland`.
+let's walk through an example. say you want to find info about `hydenix.hm.hyprland`.\

-the easiest way is to search the GitHub repo for the options:
+the easiest way is to search the github repo for the options:

 [search for `hydenix.hm.hyprland`](https://github.com/richen604/hydenix/search?q=hydenix.hm.hyprland)